 How long to brine salmon

 Here is my take.
 I live in the Northwest and have fished the rivers and ocean bays for 40 plus years.
 I smoke my salmon for 2 to 3 days.
 The longer the better.
 I have smoked it for a few hours, over night, a day, or several days.
 The bottom line, like a marinade, the longer the better.

 If you have the right brine 1/2 salt 1/2 brown sugar per 1 qt of water for a base it wont be too salty or sweet.
 Just more flavorful.
 You can, of course, enhance this base with whatever your taste buds choose, but this always works for me.
 I have been told it is the best smoked salmon people have ever tasted.

 Luhr Jensen (electric smoker company) says...

-I've always just done overnight regardless and used a more elaborate brine with soy sauce and white wine.
+I've always done overnight and used a more elaborate brine with soy sauce and white wine.
 Always comes out awesome.
-Be sure to rinse well and let sit out on the counter for at least an hour until you notice a glossy, sticky pellicle form on the outside of the fish.
+Rinse well and let it sit out on the counter for at least an hour.
+You'll notice a glossy, sticky pellicle on the outside of the fish.
 It's necessary for the smoking to cook the fish right.
-I think it locks in the moisture to the appropriate amount, but not positive on that.
+It locks in the moisture to the appropriate amount, but not positive on that.